Pamela Anderson Sits By Fire & Rocks Leather Boots, Cowboy Hat In Sexy Throwback Shot

 Sharing as I learn is important to me It’s important for all of us.
 I’m also aware of the fact that I am who I am and have moved into this political stuff not for the sake of politics itself, but because of my love for humanity, and navigating that can be tricky.
 I fully endorse the Green Party of Canada. @greenpartyofcanadaofficial I think Canada must lead the way ???? while others might sleep walk into collective disaster and denial.

-Many of Pamela’s fans commented on the shot to let the bombshell know that she looks gorgeous while countless others just raved over her gorgeous figure.
+Many of Pamela’s fans commented on the shot to let the bombshell know that she looks gorgeous, while countless others just raved over her gorgeous figure.
 A few more commented on the caption of the post, which references politics.

 “You are truly gorgeous,” one fan commented with a series of red heart emoji.